FriendsOfTYPO3/extension_builder/Documentation/User/Index.rst

 You can find a more detailed description in the :doc:`/Developer/Index`

-If you modified the generated files but still want to modify the model in the graphical interface you have to enable :doc:`/Developer/Roundtrip`
+If you modified the generated files but still want to be able to modify the model in the graphical interface you have to enable :doc:`/Developer/Roundtrip`